 The share of Americans without health coverage rose from 15.4 percent to 16.7 percent — or 50.7 million people — mostly because of the loss of employer-provided health insurance during the recession.
-Congress passed a health overhaul this year to address the rising numbers of uninsured people, but its main provisions will not take effect until 2014.
+Congress passed a health overhaul this year to address rising numbers of the uninsured, but the main provisions will not take effect until 2014.

 The new figures come at a politically sensitive time, just weeks before the Nov.
-2 congressional elections, when voters restive about high unemployment and the slow pace of economic improvement will decide whether to keep Democrats in power in the House and Senate or turn to Republicans.
+2 congressional elections, when voters restive about high unemployment and the slow pace of economic improvement will decide whether to keep Democrats in power or turn to Republicans.

 The 14.3 percent poverty rate, which covers all ages, was the highest since 1994.
-It was lower than predicted by many demographers who were bracing for a record gain based on last year's skyrocketing unemployment.
-Many had expected a range of 14.7 percent to 15 percent.
+Still, it was lower than estimates of many demographers who were bracing for a record gain based on last year's skyrocketing unemployment.
+Many had predicted a range of 14.7 percent to 15 percent.

-Analysts said the full blow of lost incomes was cushioned somewhat by increases in Social Security payments in 2009 as well as federal expansions of unemployment insurance, which rose substantially under the economic stimulus program.
+Analysts credited in part increases in Social Security payments in 2009 as well as federal expansions of unemployment insurance, which rose substantially in 2009 under the economic stimulus program.
 With the additional unemployment benefits, workers were eligible for extensions that gave them up to 99 weeks of payments after a layoff.

 Other census findings:

 —Among the working-age population, ages 18 to 65, poverty rose from 11.7 percent to 12.9 percent.
 That puts it at the highest since the 1960s, when the government launched a war on poverty that expanded the federal role in social welfare programs from education to health care.